fporciel2/MiniShell/README.md

 ## General description (how MiniShell works)

 The lexer adopts the BDMAS (brackets first, then divide and multiply, then addition and subtraction respectively) rule, such as in mathematical formal languages.
-It uses recursion to connect the BDMAS rule against logical operators and tokens and verify whether the user's input is a well formed formula: during this process, it translates directly translates the concrete syntax of the input into its abstract syntax expressed in a lower-level language.
+It uses recursion to connect the BDMAS rule against logical operators and tokens and verify whether the user's input is a well formed formula: during this process, it translates directly translates the concrete syntax of the input into its abstract syntax through a bracketed expression.